 group identity and strengthen ethnic ties.
 Stories vary from fables about a group's origins and traditions to great feats of bravery that normally relate to an important historical event or period.
-Education Origins The roots of modern education in Kenya can be traced to the 19th-century colonial period, when Christian missionaries brought the concept of organized education to Kenya.
+Education Origins The roots of modern education in Kenva can be traced to the 19th-century colonial period, when Christian missionaries brought the concept of organized education to Kenya.
 Besides teaching basic reading and writing skills to facilitate their ministry, they also include instruction on practical survival skills such as and carpentry crop cultivation.
-While this practice provided education to a core of people in and around mission schools. it was unable to reach many remote areas.
+While this practice provided education to a core of people in and around mission schools, it was unable to reach many remote areas.
 Education System Since independence, education in Kenya has been a work in progress.
-Its system resembles a Western model, consisting of 8 years of primary school, followed by 4 years each of secondary school and college.
-Students are administered comprehensive examinations to determine eligibility to advance to secondary and college levels.
-However, Kenyan schools plagued have been with (particularly corruption with advancement examinations), unaffordable costs, and poorly paid teachers. with а resultantly high student-toteacher ratio.
+Its system resembles a Western model, consisting of plagued have been with (particularly corruption with advancement examinations), unaffordable costs, and poorly paid teachers. with resultantly high student-toteacher ratio.
 The elimination of primary-grade school fees in 2003 has brought improvement, with enrollment rates increasing and primary school becoming more available to even the poorest children.
 Likewise, the government began to offer free secondary education to most Kenyan children in January 2008, although this endeavor has not seen equal success with free primary education.
-Secondary enrollment has not increased enrollment has not increased significantly, particularly among the poorer rural children who work at home to help support the family. poor attendance Besides rates. many children who do attend school have difficulty advancing.
-Statistics show that more than 1.13 million primary-aged children do not attend school and only 50% of those enrolled will complete upper secondary.
-Consequently, these statistics highlight serve to an educational system needing reform.
+Secondary enrollment has not increased enrollment has not increased significantly, particularly among the poorer rural children who work at home to help support the family. poor attendance Besides many children who do attend school have difficulty advancing.
+Statistics show that more than 1.13 million primary-aged children do not attend school and only 59% of those enrolled will complete upper secondary.
+Consequently, these statistics highlight serve to educational system needing reform.
 The government has pledged to make improvements, particularly providing quality education in the rural and poverty-stricken areas in addition to the urban centers.
 On a positive note, current school enrollments are at an all-time high.
 Mission Schools Mission schools continue to provide education and, in many cases, a place for underprivileged and orphaned children to live.
 Located throughout Kenya, these schools typically are found in rural areas and slums, thereby providing education to thousands of children who have no physical or financial access to public schools.
 Likewise, American and European missionaries remain active in establishing schools for the growing number of street children in and around urban areas.